Skip to content

 • ignoreCpuModel

-Ignore the retrieved Nextflow trace cpu_model name and use the default CPU power draw value.
-This is useful, if the cpu model information provided by the linux kernel is not correct, for example, in the case of VMs emulating a different CPU architecture.
+This is useful when the CPU model information provided by the Linux kernel is incorrect, such as in VMs emulating a different CPU architecture.

 • powerdrawCpuDefault